Maira Kalman: Inter-disciplinary arts practice

 Kalman's priorities began to shift with the birth of her children in the 1980s.
-Beginning in the mid-1980s, Kalman began to publish children's book.
+Beginning in the mid-1980s, Kalman began to publish children's books.
 Her first children's book, Stay Up Late (1985), featured illustrations paired lyrics of musician David Byrne.
 The book told the story of children who prevent their baby brother from falling asleep.

 After Tibor passed in 1999, Maira Kalman began creatively asserting herself, writing more than 20 books over the years.
 As mentioned in an interview in 2019, Kalman notes how she always had a passion for writing, and that she was always interested in the field.
 Kalman did not consider herself just a writer, but addressed that she was a storyteller, a journalist, a designer and a humorist.
 Over the course of her career, Kalman has written a series of children's books about Max Stravinsky, the poet-dog.
 She created the sets for the Mark Morris Dance Group production of Four Saints in Three Acts, an opera by Virgil Thompson and Gertrude Stein.

 In addition, she has been a contributor for The New Yorker since 1995 and has produced many cover illustrations as well as illustrated columns.
 Most notably, Kalman collaborated with Rick Meyerowitz for The New Yorker December 2001 cover, called New Yorkistan.
 This cover created a lot of attention to the public since the magazine tackled tribalism in the city.
 The magazine emptied the newsstands within two days.

 In 2002, Kalman's children's book, Fireboat: The Heroic Adventures of John J. Harvey, was released.
 This focuses on New York City's more recent terror attack on the twin towers.
 September 11, 2001, marks the day in which the twin towers fell.
 John J. Harvey served for the World Trade Center attack, being one of the first responding boats arriving to the attacks that day.
 This book educates many young individuals who may not have been around at the time.
 This book actively describes the history behind Harvey and the importance of this day.

 The urban environment of New York City brings Kalman's creativity to life and has also drawn inspiration from the city's geography and well known landmarks.
 Her picture book both written and illustrated by Kalman, Fireboat: The Heroic Adventures of the John J. Harvey won the annual Boston Globe–Horn Book Award for Nonfiction in 2003.
+Her 2003 feature of Gouache paintings at Julie Saul exhibition was noted by New York Times Art Guide to indicate a style of Alice Neel visualizing Indian miniature paintings.